ogame-ninja/documentation/doc/defender.md

 **Dangerous mode**: Will only evacuation when the attacking fleet is considered dangerous. (has more than 1/3 of our firepower)
 **Always mode**: Will always evacuate the planet/moon no matter the size of the attacking fleet.
 **Never mode**: Will never evacuation the planet/moon.

+## Repatriate configs<a name="repatriate-configs"></a>

+If you active this feature, all the "active" planets/moons are going to send their resources to the selected destination.
+The repatriation process will happen at interval defined by **Repatriate interval** settings.
+If **Active** checkbox is ticked, the celestial will repatriate it's resources to the selected destination.
+You can choose which resources to repatriate.
+If you want to keep a minimum amount of deuterium on the celestial, you can configure it with **Min deut**.